-An oven-roasted chicken recipe is one we should all have in our arsenal, whether we’re a beginner cook or have been cooking for decades.
-This three-ingredient recipe yields a juicy chicken with the crispiest skin every.single.time with no stuffing required.
+An oven-roasted chicken recipe is one we should all have in our arsenal.
+This three-ingredient recipe perfectly roasts tender and juicy meat while slowly turning the skin golden brown and crisp.
 Trust me, this will become your go-to method for cooking a whole chicken.

 For years, I cooked chicken wrong.
 Don't misread me.
 I still cooked pretty delicious chicken, but I could never master the crispy skin and the juicy meat.
 I either had one or the other.